Blog

 See the Upgrading to 3.6.0 from any version 0.8.x through 3.5.x section in the documentation for the list of notable changes and detailed upgrade steps.

-The ability to migrate Kafka clusters from a ZooKeeper metadata system to a KRaft metadata system is now ready for usage in production environments.
 See the ZooKeeper to KRaft migration operations documentation for details.
 Note that support for JBOD is still not available for KRaft clusters, therefore clusters utilizing JBOD can not be migrated.
 See KIP-858 for details regarding KRaft and JBOD.

 Support for Delegation Tokens in KRaft (KAFKA-15219) was completed in 3.6, further reducing the gap of features between ZooKeeper-based Kafka clusters and KRaft.
 Migration of delegation tokens from ZooKeeper to KRaft is also included in 3.6.